omundy/learn-javascript/topics-data.md

 Some example situations:

-- I already have a spreadsheet, but it has many columns I do not need `static`, `clean`
+- I already have a spreadsheet, but it has many columns I do not need; It is `static` not `clean`
-- I want users to be able to add, edit, and search content (see )
+- I want users to be able to add, edit, and search content; It is `dynamic`, I need to `insert`, `update`, and `query`

- (perhaps some collections are large but static, but others user-submitted but)
+- I want to use live data via a remote API; It is `dynamic` accessed via a `request`

-### Static Data
+### Static vs. Dynamic

-Static data is content that you download into your own project and doesn't change.

-- You can clean, modify, or improve it
+- Static data is content that you download into your own project and doesn't change.
+You can clean, modify, or improve it to make it easier to use in your project.
+- Dynamic data is always changing.
+It could be due to users editing content, or sensor readings from a weather station.
+To use dynamic data you'll need to evaluate how often you need to update your own content, whether you'll save data, based on the needs of your project.

-### Flat files
+### Flat files vs. Databases

-A "flat file" is any single or collection of plain text files that store data (e.g. CSV, TSV, JSON, etc.)
+- A "flat file" is any single or collection of plain text files that stores data (e.g. CSV, TSV, JSON, etc.) They are easy to write, transform, or transmit, but since they must be read from memory they are slow and difficult to `query`.

-1. Pros
-	1. Easy to store, and can be
-	1. You can write
-1. Cons
-	1. "Queries" (searching or sorting these files) can require a lot of time 1.

-### Storage
+- A database requires some additional work to set up the software and write the code that uses it.
+The benefit is that it is easy to `insert`, `update`, and `query` your data.

-#### Browser-based storage
+### Browser-based storage

-- localStorage
-- cookies

-#### Databases

-A database
+- localStorage - For Storing data locally in your users' browser.
+Can be used by extensions or websites.
+- cookies - Another form of storage, typically used to identify users who are logged-in to an application.